frieda566/FlashPlay/documention.md

 I implemented animations by creating custom _animate_move() function that gradually shifts a character's position on the canvas over time.
 I scheduled opponent moves with my _after() wrapper, which lets me track and manage scheduled jobs for easier cleanup.
 This ensures the opponent advances every 8 seconds, regardless of the player’s actions.
-I also created a timeout penalty system: if the player does not answer within 8 seconds, their character still moves forward but with a smaller step size.
+I also created a timeout penalty system: if the player does not answer within 8 seconds, their character doesn't move either.
-This system makes the game balanced and prevents players from stalling indefinitely.
+If the player answers correctly and fast the ASCII character moves a bigger step than when answering correctly but not as fast.
 I added logic to track when either character reaches the finish line and used an outcome variable to determine if the player is the "winner" or the "loser".

 **Sources that helped**